r7uaz0n/jekyll-now/_posts/2017-6-18-Sunday-June-18th.md

 ## Today I learned (#TIL):

 - Finished the last HW review on _Objects inside arrays_.
 Hopefully I will get some feedback if I got any of them wrong.
 I enjoyed going through these review problems.
-It really helped me gain a better understanding of working with arrys and objects.
+It really helped me gain a better understanding of working with arrays and objects.
 I look forward to applying this knowledge in the Firebase app.

 Here is the set of review problems: